skip to main content

 Developmental Disabilities Services

-The Fulton County Department of Behavioral Health & Developmental Disabilities is dedicated to improving the lives of people with developmental disabilities, and helping to develop community-based opportunities for the individuals that we serve through our CAG, Pre-Voc, and Supported Employment services.
+The Fulton County Department of Behavioral Health & Developmental Disabilities is dedicated to improving the lives of people with developmental disabilities, and helping to develop community-based opportunities for the individuals that we serve through our CAG and Pre-Voc services.
 Fulton operates three outpatient Training Centers/Day Programs that offer life-skills, therapeutic, behavioral health, and vocational support services to approximately 100 individuals annually.

 Services